Equivalences of LLT polynomials via lattice paths: Conclusion

 \section{Conclusion}

 In this paper we prove a sufficient condition for when $\mathcal{L}_{(\beta^{(1)}/\gamma^{(1)},\beta^{(2)}/\gamma^{(2)})}(X_n;t)$ is equivalent to $\mathcal{L}_{(\beta^{(2)}/\gamma^{(2)},\beta^{(1)}/\gamma^{(1)})}(X_n;t)$.
 We do so by giving a bijection between configurations of the vertex model for each of the LLT polynomials.
-We show that the change in weight under this map is determined by a matching of a sequence of colored beads that can be associated to the boundary conditions of the vertex model.
-When the sequence of beads has a unique non-crossing matching, the bijection is weight preserving up to an overall power of $t$ and it follows that the LLT polynomials are equivalent.
-From this general theorem, we can make statement about specific families of partitions.
-For example, as a corollary to the main result, we can show \begin{cor} Let $\lambda^{(1)}$ and $\lambda^{(2)}$ be rectangular partitions such that the Young diagram of one is contained inside the Young diagram of the other.
-Then $\mathcal{L}_{(\lambda^{(1)},\lambda^{(2)})}(X_n;t)$ and $\mathcal{L}_{(\lambda^{(2)},\lambda^{(1)})}(X_n;t)$ are equivalent. \end{cor}
+We show that the change in weights under this map is determined by a matching of a sequence of colored beads that can be associated to the boundary condition of the vertex model.
+When the sequence of beads has a unique non-crossing matching, the bijection is weight-preserving up to an overall power of $t$ and it follows that the LLT polynomials are equivalent.

 Using these techniques we are also able to construct linear relations between different LLT polynomials.
-Knowing these relations has been instrumental in proving results about the expansion of LLT polynomials into Schur and $k$-Schur polynomials \cite{A,Lee,ChrisThesis,Tom}.
+Knowing these types of relations has been instrumental in proving results about the expansion of LLT polynomials into Schur and $k$-Schur polynomials \cite{A,Lee,ChrisThesis,Tom}.
 Our new techniques give a systematic way to determine these relations.
-While we focussed on a few specific families of partitions, we wish to emphasize that these techniques could be applied to many different families without much additional effort.
-We hope that these techniques will be helpful in further understanding the Schur expansion of LLT polynomials.
+While we focused on a few specific families of partitions, we wish to emphasize that these techniques could be applied to many different families without much additional effort.